oceanicsdotio/oceanics.io/content/blog/air-sea-chemistry/index.md

 ---
 title: Chemistry at the air-sea interface
 date: "2011-12-17T12:00:00.000Z"
+description: |
-description: "The vertical stratification of the ocean creates unique layers of interest.
-One of the most challenging to study is the nearly 2-dimensional surface microlayer."
+    The vertical stratification of the ocean creates unique layers of interest.
+    One of the most challenging to study is the nearly 2-dimensional surface microlayer.
+    This review explores some of the peculiarities of dealing with biogeochemical processes right at the surface.

 tags: ["surface microlayer", "chemistry", "biogeochemisty", "carbon"]
 ---